 My job at the college offered me secure benefits and also free tuition to finish my bachelor’s degree.
-The small traditional pension was something that settled my commitment to stay with this position being it would guarantee me a steady monthly income along with social security when I retired.
+The small traditional pension was something that settled my commitment to stay with this position as it would guarantee me a steady monthly income along with social security when I retired.

 The undergraduate courses I took were very interesting and offered me another means of expression for my questions and curiosity about the church and life in general.
 The Jesuit education required that we take theology courses and this gave me a better grip on what I was experiencing within the parishes where I was recently involved.
 I saw the same issues that I had been questioning being explored and debated in a deeper, more thoughtful way.
 I graduated Summa Cum Laude in 1996 at the age of 54.

 Meanwhile, the college I was employed with was struggling like so many other private colleges.
 There were rumors that the satellite campus where I was Assistant Registrar was going to close and annual raises were put on hold.
-The staff at the satellite campus was a small one which cultivated a clique that sometimes created personality problems.
+The staff at the satellite campus was a small one which cultivated a clique that created personality problems.
 Some of the staff members considered themselves more important than others and would cause trouble and stir up drama.
-Although it wasn’t the happiest place to go to, I stuck with it.
+Although it wasn’t the happiest place to be, I stuck with it.
 Often the top administrative staff would be down at the main campus attending meetings on how to keep the struggling school in the competitive realm and improve the outreach in the community.
-This would leave the mid-level staff alone on the branch campus where the more controlling (and manipulative) personalities would attempt to seize full reign.
+This would leave the mid-level staff alone on the branch campus where the more controlling and manipulative personalities would attempt to seize full reign.
 It wasn’t a pleasant environment, but I made a commitment to myself to hang in there until I had the full pension that had been offered.
-I would also be able to keep my health care coverage which at the time had been promised through the school.
+I would also be able to keep my healthcare coverage which at the time had been promised through the school.

 The internet was an amazing source for information on buying a home and calculating mortgage payments.
 There were many articles on the best places to retire that were affordable yet offered quality life for your retirement.
 The housing market was booming and mortgage interest rates were unbelievably low.
 People were purchasing condos as investments and refurbishing them only to sell them again for a profit.
-The fact that I was living in New Jersey kept the brakes on me jumping on the band wagon and impulsively buying a place of residence for my retirement.
-There was no way I could afford a home, much less the rent for an apartment, in Bergen County once I retired and was on a fixed income of Social Security plus my small pension.
+The fact that I was living in New Jersey kept the brakes on me jumping on the band wagon and impulsively buying a place for my retirement.
+There was no way I could afford a home there, much less the rent for an apartment, once I retired and was on a fixed income of Social Security plus my small pension.
 So, I had fun exploring, both through the internet and through small trips to see what interesting areas there were for retirement and what kind of condos there were out there.
-South Jersey had a few senior communities that had low cost condos to purchase though they still were above the price range I had targeted as affordable for me without sinking every bit of income and savings into my housing.
+South Jersey had a few senior communities that had low cost condos to purchase although they were still above the price range I had targeted as affordable for me without sinking every bit of income and savings into my housing.